 The Friends of the Carp River and the Mississippi Valley Conservation Authority are inviting the community to join them to “Canoe the Carp River” this spring.
 The event will be held on Sunday, 25 May between 10AM and 3PM (Rain date is Sunday 1 June).
 Boats will be launched at Carp Ro

-The melting of winter snow along with the new spring rains can create serious flooding and disastrous effects from the devastation caused by flood waters.
-Forecasting possible flooding, and warning residents along the Mississippi and Carp Rivers and their tributaries of the danger, ar
+The melting of snow along with spring rain can create serious flooding and devastating effects caused by flood waters.
+Forecasting possible flooding, and warning residents along the Mississippi and Carp Rivers and their tributaries of the danger, are key responsibilities of Mississipp

-Frazil ice begins forming when turbulent, open water becomes super-cooled (i.e., water temperatures reach 0 degrees Celsius, or colder) normally when wind chills drop below minus 18C.
-Frazil ice is characterized as fine particles of ice suspended in the flowing water and resembles slu
+Frazil ice begins forming when turbulent, open water becomes super-cooled (i.e., water temperatures reach 0 degrees Celsius, or colder) normally when windchill drops below minus 18C.
+Frazil ice is characterized as fine particles of ice suspended in the flowing water and resembles slus

 MVCA and Friends of the Carp River are addressing concerns about the state of the Carp River The Carp River has been studied extensively since 2000, helping the Conservation Authority better understand the unique characteristics of this watershed, identify areas for improvement, and